 Check out the event calendar if you wish to watch the pros racing.

-30 – Admire the Grand Canyon’s West Rim by airplane
+31 – Admire the Grand Canyon’s West Rim by airplane

-One of the most fantastic things you could do at the Grand Canyon is to see it from the sky on an airplane tour.
+One of the most fantastic things to do at the Grand Canyon is to see it from the sky on an airplane tour.
 Through the windows, you will get to see all the exceptional landmarks that the Grand Canyon has to offer, such as the Zuni Corridor, the Desert View Watchtower, and even Point Imperial.

 You will also have the chance to hear about the history of the Grand Canyon and its surrounding areas!
 Who could ask for more?